Georg Christoph Lichtenberg: Legacy

-Lichtenberg's notebooks later garnered him a reputation among many notable German-speaking thinkers and it is for these that he is today mainly remembered.
+Lichtenberg's notebooks later garnered him a reputation among many notable German-speaking thinkers, and it is for these that he is today mainly remembered.
 Arthur Schopenhauer admired Lichtenberg greatly for what he had written in his notebooks.
 He called him one of those who "think ... for their own instruction", who are "genuine 'thinkers for themselves' in both senses of the words".
 Ludwig Wittgenstein wrote that "Lichtenberg’s wit is the flame that can burn on a pure candle only" and Johann Wolfgang von Goethe favourably remarked that "We can use Lichtenberg's writings as the most marvelous divining-rod; where he makes a joke, a problem lies hidden".

 Other admirers of Lichtenberg's notebooks include Friedrich Nietzsche, Sigmund Freud, and Jacques Barzun.

 Sigmund Freud (in his "Why War?” letter to Albert Einstein) mentioned Lichtenberg's invention of a "Compass of Motives" in a discussion on the combination of human compounded motives and quoted him as saying, "The motives that lead us to do anything might be arranged like the thirty-two winds and might be given names on the same pattern: for instance, 'food-food-fame' or 'fame-fame-food'.”
 Freud also quotes Lichtenberg on various occasions in his Jokes and Their Relation to the Unconscious.

 Lichtenberg is not read by many outside Germany.
 Leo Tolstoy held Lichtenberg's writings in high esteem, expressing his perplexity of "why the Germans of the present day neglect this writer so much."

 The Chinese scholar and wit Qian Zhongshu quotes the Scrapbooks in his works several times.

 As a physicist, Lichtenberg is remembered for his investigations in electricity, for discovering branching discharge patterns on dielectrics, now called Lichtenberg figures.
 In 1777, he built a large electrophorus to generate static electricity through induction.
 One of the largest made, it was 2 m in diameter and could produce 38 cm sparks.
 With it, he discovered the basic principle of modern xerography copy machine technology.
 By discharging a high voltage point near an insulator, he was able to record strange, tree-like patterns in fixed dust.
 These Lichtenberg figures are considered today to be examples of fractals.

 A crater on the Moon is named Lichtenberg in his honour.
 7970 Lichtenberg, a main belt asteroid discovered in 1960 is named after him.

-He proposed the standardized paper size system used globally today except in Canada and the US defined by ISO 216, from which A4 is the most commonly used size.
+He proposed a paper size system based on an aspect ratio equal to √2:1, which is the basis for the international standard paper sizes used today, of which A4 is the most commonly used.

 Robert Wichard Pohl, a 20th-century successor of Lichtenberg in Göttingen and one of the founders of solid state physics used a similar research programme, in which the experiment was an essential part of narrating scientific knowledge.